After giving birth, you may experience all of these things, or if you’re lucky, only one or two. Here are 10 things to expect newly postpartum.

 If you choose to breastfeed your baby, be prepared for a little bit of work.
 Not everybody has a smooth ride (me included) and it can be anything but the soft, bonding vignettes they plaster all over “Breast is Best” pamphlets.
 The good news is once you’re over the hump it’s pretty maintenance free and you can never forget your baby’s lunch on the counter.
 If you have an easy time of it, awesome!
 Don’t brag though, you’re liable to be beaten to death with Bugaboo strollers by hormonal mothers in the park.

-7. You might hate your husband.
+7. You might hate your husband (or partner).

 I have two theories of nature.
 One, babies look like their fathers when they are born so the father is reassured that the baby is his and won’t take off.
 Two, nature takes care of you not conceiving right after giving birth by making you want to punch in his face every time you see him.
 Again, it’s probably hormone related.
 Again, this isn’t always the case but I’m just warning you that you might stare at his peaceful sleeping face at 2am and wonder what the hell the point of him is and how can that son of a bitch just lie there sleeping like while you try to get your baby to sleep for the umpteenth time.
 You’re not alone and a jury full of mothers with newborns wouldn’t convict you if you bludgeoned him to death with a breast pump.
 That said, he may be worth keeping around so take a deep breath and ignore the urge……for now.